usnistgov/OFDM-GAN/README.md

 # <u> **Software for Modeling OFDM Communication Signals with Generative Adversarial Networks** </u>

 ## Overview
-This repository contains Python code to generate results for experiments on generative modeling of radio frequency (RF) communication signals, specifically synthetic Orthogonal-Frequency Division Multiplexing (OFDM) signals.
-This code implements two novel Generative adversarial network (GAN) models, a 1D and a 2D convolutional model, named **PSK-GAN** and **STFT-GAN**, respectively, as well as the **WaveGAN** model architecture as a baseline for comparison.
+This repository contains python code to generate results for experiments on generative modeling of radio frequency (RF) communication signals, specifically synthetic orthogonal-frequency division multiplexing (OFDM) signals.
+This code implements two novel generative adversarial network (GAN) models, a 1D and a 2D convolutional model, named **PSK-GAN** and **STFT-GAN**, respectively, as well as the **WaveGAN** model architecture as a baseline for comparison.
 For experiment details and results, see